-Please be reluctant, when you quote from this webpage, which is under construction.
+Please do not quote from this webpage, which is fully under construction.

 The information is incomplete and maybe partly incorrect.